 2. Wait it out a week

 Maybe you don’t need to completely stop shopping.
 Maybe your problem is you tend to buy on impulse.
-Tame the problem by instituting a waiting period before making a purchase.
+Tame the temptation by instituting a waiting period before making a purchase.

 Virtually everything you could ever want to buy will still be available a week later.
 So promise yourself you’ll wait that week before heading back to the store for the purchase.
 You aren’t telling yourself “no.” You’re telling yourself “later.”

 What you’ll find is that by the time “later” rolls around, you’ll probably have forgotten what made you want the item so desperately in the first place.

 There is no magic behind a week either.
 You could make it a day, three days or even a 30-day rule.
 The important part is giving yourself a chance to re-evaluate whether the purchase is a whim or something you really want.

 3. Cancel the catalogs